How to install Git on CentOS 7

 Once the download is complete, we can unpack the source archive using tar.
 We’ll need a few extra flags to ensure the unpacking is done correctly: z decompresses the library (since all .gz files are compressed), and x extracts the individual files and folders from the archive.
 F tells tar that we are declaring a filename to work with.

 tar -zxf git.tar.gz

-This will unpack the compressed source to a folder named after the version of Git that we downloaded (in this example, the version is 2.1.2, so the folder is named git-2.1.2).
+This will unpack the compressed source to a folder named after the version of Git that we downloaded (in this example, the performance is 2.1.2, so the folder is named git-2.1.2).
 We’ll need to move to that folder to begin configuring our build.
-Instead of bothering with the full version name in the folder, we can use a wildcard (*) to save us some trouble in moving to that folder.
+Instead of bothering with the full version name in the folder, we can use a wildcard (*) to save us some trouble moving to that folder.

 sudo make install